jonasgeiler/lua-fenster/README.md

 -- Usage
 if window:key(keys.enter) then
-    -- A key is pressed
+    -- Enter key is pressed
 end
 ```